-Chapter 6.
-What you pay for your Part D prescription drugs These payments are included in your out-of-pocket costs Your out-of-pocket costs include the payments listed below (as long as they are for Part D covere drugs and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ☐ The Initial Coverage Stage □ Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
-It matters who pays: \Box If you make these payments yourself, they are included in your out-of-pocket costs. □These payments are also included in your out-of-pocket costs if they are made on your behal by certain other individuals or organizations .
-This includes payments for your drugs made to a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, employer or union health plans, TRICARE, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included.
-Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$2,000 in out-of-pocket costs with the plan year, you will move from the Initial Coverage Stage to the Catastrophic Coverage Stage.
-These payments are not included in your out-of-pocket costs Your out-of-pocket costs do not include any of these types of payments:
+These payments are included in your out-of-pocket costs

+Your out-of-pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5):

+- The amount you pay for drugs when you are in any of the following drug payment stages: - □ The Initial Coverage Stage - □ The Coverage Gap Stage - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.

+It matters who pays:

+\Box If you make these payments yourself, they are included in your out-of-pocket costs.

+- □ These payments are also included in your out-of-pocket costs if they are made on your behalf by certain other individuals or organizations.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
+Payments made by Medicare's "Extra Help" Program are also included. - □Some payments made by the Medicare Coverage Gap Discount Program are included in your out-of-pocket costs.
+The amount the manufacturer pays for your brand name drugs is included.
+But the amount the plan pays for your generic drugs is not included.

+Moving on to the Catastrophic Coverage Stage:

+When you (or those paying on your behalf) have spent a total of \$8,000 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.

+These payments are not included in your out-of-pocket costs

-our out-of-pocket costs do not include any of these types of payments: □ Drugs you buy outside the United States and its territories □Drugs that are not covered by our plan □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage □Prescription drugs covered by Part A or Part B □ Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan □ Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan □ Payments for your drugs that are made by the Veterans Health Administration (VA) □ Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation) □ Payments made by drug manufacturers under the Manufacturer Discount Program
+Your out-of-pocket costs do not include any of these types of payments:

+- Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for outof-network coverage. - Prescription drugs covered by Part A or Part B. - □ Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - □Payments made by the plan for your brand or generic drugs while in the Coverage Gap.

+- Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - □ Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).

-Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.
+Reminder: If any other organization such as the ones listed above pays part or all of your out-ofpocket costs for drugs, you are required to tell our plan by calling Customer Service.